-Mark Francis is an intern architect and installation artist based in Toronto, and is the co-founder of design collective InterSpatial.
+Mark Francis is an architectural designer and installation artist based in Toronto.

 Mark's creative architectural practice is primarily based on the concepts of informal, participatory, and incremental urbansim.
 His architectural and design explorations have focused on informal urban typologies in Latin America and Asia, as well as their applications toward small-scale urban interventions at home in Canada.
 At it's core, this perspective on the built environment strives to bring about more autonomy in the making of personal and public spaces in the city.

 Viewing art and architectural practice as part of the same creative spectrum, Mark's work also includes drawing, photography and sculpture focusing on spatial, temporal and existential themes.
 Aesthetic and academic inspiration can be found in the likes of Lebbeus Woods, Constant Nieuwenhuys, and Elemental.

 Mark earned his Master of Architecture from the University of British Columbia in 2014, completed a BFA in visual arts at York University in 2010, and is currently working as a designer in Toronto.